omajul85/sky-bill-angularjs/README.md

 If you see "Error: listen EADDRINUSE 0.0.0.0:8080" when you run `npm run start-app`, you may have the app already running in a separate tab.

 Go to [http://localhost:8080](http://localhost:8080) in your web browser.

+## Deployment

+The application has been pushed to Heroku using Git.
+You can see the result <a href="https://sky-bill-omajul85.herokuapp.com/" target="_blank">here</a>.